loic-ponger/CentHORD/README.md

 10. version 10:
    - heatmaps are squares
    - empty CSV file is created (headers are written) even if no diagonal is detected
    - image definition can be changed (`--dpi` option)
-   - for diagonals, CSV files include mean/median/variance distances for diagonals and mean/median distances for neighbors (defined as X monomers around the diagonals, Xcan be changed with potion `--neighbor_distance`)
+   - for diagonals, CSV files include mean/median/variance distances for diagonals and mean/median distances for neighbors (defined as X monomers around the diagonals, X can be changed with the option `--neighbor_distance`)

 ## Examples